How to Apply for Financial Aid

 Want personal help with completing your FAFSA?
 College Goal Sunday occurs each February to provide one-on-one FAFSA assistance at locations across the state.
 For dates and locations visit http://www.collegegoalsunday.org.

 Your eligibility for grants, scholarships, work-study, and loans for the upcoming fall and spring semesters will be mailed in the form of a financial aid award letter.
-Student Financial Services sends this notification via U.S. mail to admitted students who have a FAFSA on file.
+The Office of Financial Aid sends this notification via U.S. mail to admitted students who have a FAFSA on file.
 The most common delays occur when the U.S. Department of Education requires AU to verify certain items on your FAFSA application.
 Please respond in a timely manner to our request for additional information to maintain financial aid eligibility and prevent delays.

-Contact Student Financial Services at email@example.com of any outside or private scholarships, grants, or loans you plan to receive.
+Contact the Office of Financial Aid at email@example.com of any outside or private scholarships, grants, or loans you plan to receive.